 Arunachal Pradesh – Abode of Tribes

-Sitting quietly along the borders of China, Myanmar, and Bhutan is incredibly untouched state of India, Arunachal Pradesh.
+Sitting quietly along the borders of China, Myanmar, and Bhutan is the incredibly untouched state of India, Arunachal Pradesh.
 It is the largest and least inhabited of Seven Sister States of Nort-East India.

 Mother Nature has been tremendously kind to this part of the earth.
 Or maybe she loves to stay here because of its inaccessibility from the rest of the world.
 The Land of Rising Sun is a real feast for nature lovers.